williampan22/project1/README.md

 --------------------------------------------------------------------------
 # PART 5-6 / E

-## Copy everything in the SQL file called PART_5, 6 - CREATE TABLE + INSERT INTO DATA.sql in the github repository.
+## Copy everything in the SQL file called PART_5,6.sql in the github repository.
 Paste it into the "Execute SQL" terminal in DBrowser.

 https://github.com/williampan22/project1/blob/main/PART_5%2C%206%20-%20CREATE%20TABLE%20%2B%20INSERT%20INTO%20DATA.sql